-Masanori Saito, who died on July 14, was primarily known as a tag team wrestler, but a big singles push in Pensacola, Florida-based Southeastern Championship Wrestling brought him to the attention of the WWE, where he’d go on to win tag team gold twice.
+Masa Saito, who died on July 14, 2018, was primarily known as a tag team wrestler.
+However, a big singles push in Pensacola, Florida-based Southeastern Championship Wrestling brought him to the attention of the WWE, where he’d go on to win tag team gold twice.

 Masa Saito had been a champion before.
 He knew what it was like to carry a championship.
-After all, he’d won the San Francisco version of the world tag team championship with Kenji Shibuya.
-And in Tampa, he’d traded the Florida championship with future NWA world champion Jack Brisco, as well as teaming with Ivan Koloff to win the promotions’ tag titles on a number of occasions.
+After all, he won the San Francisco version of the world tag team championship with Kenji Shibuya.
+And in Tampa, he’d traded the Florida Championship with future NWA World Champion Jack Brisco and teaming with Ivan Koloff to win the promotions’ tag titles on several occasions.

-“I enjoyed working with Saito,” Brisco wrote in his autobiography, Brisco.
-“He had started as a professional about the same time I did.
+"I enjoyed working with Saito," Brisco wrote in his autobiography, Brisco.
+"He had started as a professional about the same time I did.
 His first name was Masanori, but I don’t think he ever used it in the ring.
-It was always, Saito or Mr. Saito.
+It was always Saito or Mr. Saito.
 He had quite an amateur record in Japan and had represented his country in the 1964 Olympics in Tokyo.
-At six feet and 250 pounds he was a good worker and a great heel to play to my baby-face role.”
+At 5’10" and 250 pounds, he was a good worker and a great heel to play to my baby-face role."

 By 1981, when I first saw him in Southeastern Championship Wrestling, Masa Saito had been wrestling for 16 years.

 In the deep South, where many people still hold a deep-seated distrust of "foreigners," Saito was a vicious, brutal heel who could really, really wrestle.
 Facing off against fan-favorite and legendary Southern wrestler Ken Lucas, he pitted his version of the sleeper hold, calling it the Shinin-No-Maki (in reality, a cobra clutch) against Lucas’s own variation of the sleeper.